ARMmbed/mbed-os-example-client/README.md

 The **/Test/0/S** represents the static resource that is a fixed value set in the mbed Client.

-The **/Test/0/D** represents the dynamic resource that can be read by the mbed Device Server.
+The **/Test/0/D** represents the dynamic resource that can be read by the mbed Device Server (mDS).
 It is linked with the **SW2** button on the FRDM board.
 The value starts from zero and every time you press the **SW2** button the node increases the counter value by 1.
 You can make a CoAP request to the node resources to get the latest value.
 To do that, click **API Console** under **Device Connector**.
 Click the URL to create a request.
 For example: `http://ds-test.dev.mbed.com/v1/endpoints/lwm2m-endpoint/Test/0/D` creates a GET request to the **/Test/0/D** resource.This returns the latest value of **/Test/0/D**.

 For more information on the mbed Device Connector REST API, see [help pages](http://connector-test.dev.mbed.com/#help-rest-api).